pingcap/docs-cn/partitioned-table.md

 The `tidb_enable_table_partition` environment variable controls whether to enable the partitioned table feature.
 If this variable is set to `off`, the partition information will be ignored when a table is created, and this table will be created as a normal table.

 This variable is only used in table creation.
 After the table is created, modify this variable value takes no effect.
-For details, see [TiDB specific system variables](/tidb-specific-system-variables.md#tidb_enable_table_partition).
+For details, see [system variables](/system-variables.md#tidb_enable_table_partition).